googlearchive/blaze_compiler/README.md

 #### required

 The required keyword states which children **must** be present.
-The required keyword is only valid for schema nodes with object types.
+The required keyword is only valid for schema nodes with the object or any types.

 ```YAML
 schema: